-Welcome to 2023, where AI is just beginning to take over the world and transform the way we work, communicate, and even make decisions.
+Welcome to 2025, where AI is just beginning to take over the world and transform the way we work, communicate, and even make decisions.
 As our reliance on AI continues to grow, people are exploring new and innovative ways to leverage this technology, including in legal matters such as prenuptial agreements, commonly known as prenups.
-DISCLAIMER: We do not recommend using AI for your prenup without the review of a real, licensed attorney.
+Note: We do not endorse using AI for your prenup without the review of a real, licensed attorney.

-However, there may be some benefits to using AI for a prenup whether you are a client or a lawyer.
-If you are a client, remember, AI is no substitute for real legal advice.
-Without further ado, let’s dive into the intersection of AI and prenups, exploring the possibilities, limitations, and ethical considerations involved.
+However, whether you are a client or a lawyer, there may be some benefits to using AI for a prenup.
+If you are a client, remember that AI is no substitute for real legal advice.
+Without further ado, let’s explore the possibilities, limitations, and ethical considerations involved in the intersection of AI and prenups.

-First and foremost, AI can play an important role in the actual creation of the prenup.
-In other words, it has the capability to generate the specific language required for the contract.
+First and foremost, AI can draft the prenup.
+In other words, it has the capability to generate the specific prenup contract language.
 This concept involves providing the AI with relevant information about your situation, and in turn, the AI would generate a draft containing various clauses to form a comprehensive contract, i.e., a prenup.

 AI may be able to expedite the legal research process for lawyers who are looking for case law or statutes regarding prenups.
 For example, if there is new case law on prenuptial agreements, a lawyer might utilize AI to summarize the main takeaways of the legal opinion.
 Non-lawyers may also use this to help them understand different statutes and cases.
 For example, a non-lawyer might use ChatGPT to explain a particularly dense prenup statute in simple, non-legal terms.